 NGC 2360 is an open cluster visible with binoculars in the constellation of Canis Major.
 It was the first deep sky discovery made by Caroline Herschel - the younger sister of William Herschel - on February 26, 1783.
 She described it as "a beautiful cluster of pretty compressed stars near 1/2 degree in diameter."
 It's also known as Caroline's Cluster, Caldwell 58 and Melotte 64.

 NGC 2360 appears as a smudge of light through 7x50 or 10x50 binoculars with the brightest components just about resolvable.
-A small 80mm (3.1-inch) scope reveals tens of stars packed in a rich round grouping that spans about 14 arc minutes in diameter.
-This is one cluster that handles high magnifications well, so don't be afraid to push the power up as the seeing conditions allow.
-Medium sized 150mm (6-inch) or 200mm (8-inch) scopes reveals at least 45 stars with many of the stars being of the same colour and roughly the same brightness.
+A small 80mm (3.1-inch) refractor reveals tens of stars packed in a rich round grouping, which spans about 14 arc minutes in diameter.
+This is one cluster that handles high magnifications well, so don't be afraid to push the power up so long as seeing conditions allow.
+Medium size 150mm (6-inch) and 200mm (8-inch) scopes reveal at least 45 stars, with many of the same colour and about the same brightness.
 They trace nice arcs and winding paths throughout the cluster.
-Although not as bright as the nearby Messier open clusters (M41, M46, M47 and M93), NGC 2360 is a fine cluster for all telescope sizes.
+Although not as bright as the nearby Messier open clusters (M41, M46, M47 and M93), NGC 2360 is a fine cluster for all sizes of telescope.

 NGC 2360 Data Table